 Understanding how the different systems that comprise of the broader food system function within a crisis context is crucial to be able to identify leverage points to improve food security.
 Such leverage points often exist where the different factors (or variables) of a food system become self-reinforcing.
-A simplistic example may be: change in food prices leads to hunger, which leads to civil unrest, which leads to broken market-supply chains, which leads to change in food prices, and then the cycle starts again.
-You can see in this example how a market-system variable can impact variables in social and governance systems and visaversa.
-Finding a way to break that cycle is critical to reverse the loop.
-Other leverage points may be a node where many different factors are linked through one specific factor.
+A simplistic example may be change in food prices leads to hunger, which leads to civil unrest, which leads to broken market-supply chains, which leads to change in food prices, and then the cycle starts again.
+You can see in this example how a market-system factor can impact variables in social and governance systems and visa-